mulesoft-catalyst/cicd-pipelines-github-actions/README.md

 - develop

-two entry points for github actions:
+two entry points for github actions for each branches and build_deploy_reusable.yml is re-usable workflow file:

 .github/workflows/ci_cd_pipeline_development.yml@develop
   This is PR triggered for develop branch